Board of Funeral Directors

 This is entirely up to the funeral home to decide.
 If the funeral home has restrictions on this, they will notify you in writing.
 If they agree to ship merchandise to another area for your funeral, you will be notified before signing this contract of the fees involved if they can be determined and guaranteed at this time.

 However, the preneed contract arrangements and funding is considered portable.
 This means that they are available for transfer from one locality to another.
 It is unusual for actual goods and merchandise to be transferred.

 How will I know that the prices of items which I select are the same for everyone?

 The funeral home maintains a general price list and a casket and outer burial container price list.
 Your preneed arranger will give this to you before you begin talking about arrangements.
 After your discussion is finished, you will be given a copy of your preneed contract on which charges will be listed.
 Charges will only be made for the items you select.
 If there are any legal or other requirements that mandate that you must buy any items you did not specifically ask for, the preneed arranger will explain the reason for the charges to you in writing.

 You may ask a funeral home to purchase certain items or make special arrangements for you.
 If the funeral home charges you for these services, you will receive an explanation in writing.
 The charges to you for these services may be higher than if you or your family purchased them directly.

 At the time of your death, your family or estate will be given an itemized statement which will list all of the specific charges.
-This is a requirement of the Federal Trade Commission.
-Although not required to do so, some funeral homes may also choose to give you an itemized statement when you make these arrangements.

 What is meant by guaranteed and nonguaranteed prices?